silentorb/web-dev-guidelines/project.md

 ### Node.js

-* Do not serve static content from Node.js.
-Use a service like S3+Cloudfront.

 * Always lock dependencies to a major version using either exact versions or the caret symbol

   * Very good: "2.0.1"